zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-setfunctionidmapper-method.md

 ## <a name="parameters"></a>Parameter
  `pFunc`
- [in] Ein Zeiger auf die [FunctionIDMapper](../../../../docs/framework/unmanaged-api/profiling/functionidmapper-function.md) -Implementierung, die aufgerufen wird, um das Zuordnen der `FunctionID` -Werte alternativen Werten.
+ [in] A pointer to the [FunctionIDMapper](../../../../docs/framework/unmanaged-api/profiling/functionidmapper-function.md) implementation that will be called to map the `FunctionID` values to their alternative values.

 ## <a name="remarks"></a>Hinweise
- Die alternativen für die `FunctionID` Werte werden an die Einstiegs-/ausstiegsspunkt-Hooks der Funktion übergeben ([FunctionEnter2](../../../../docs/framework/unmanaged-api/profiling/functionenter2-function.md), [FunctionLeave2](../../../../docs/framework/unmanaged-api/profiling/functionleave2-function.md), und [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md)) dem angegebenen die [ICorProfilerInfo2:: Setenterleavefunctionhooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md) Methode.
+ The alternatives for the `FunctionID` values will be passed to the profiler's function entry/exit hooks ([FunctionEnter2](../../../../docs/framework/unmanaged-api/profiling/functionenter2-function.md), [FunctionLeave2](../../../../docs/framework/unmanaged-api/profiling/functionleave2-function.md), and [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md)) that are specified by the [ICorProfilerInfo2::SetEnterLeaveFunctionHooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md) method.

- Die `FunctionIDMapper` kann nur einmal festgelegt werden, und es wird empfohlen, sie Sie in legen der [ICorProfilerCallback:: Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) Rückruf.
+ The `FunctionIDMapper` can be set only once and it is recommended that you set it in the [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) callback.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h